PeterSels/milp-logic/doc/README.txt

 It is set up generically, using CMake for Makefile and/or project generation.

-The project depands on:
+The project depends on:
 - C and C++ compiler (free, tested with  v4.2.1)
 - STL free, (included in c++ compiler)
-- Boost library (free, use v1.50.0 or later)
+- Boost library (free, use v1.50.0 or later) (only for the timer in Solver::timedSolve())
 - CMake (free, use v2.6 or later)

 To be able to build and run, you will need at least one of the MILP solvers that MilpSolver currently abstracts.